|Share this article:|

 - Driver Type: Select Vertica from the drop-down list.

-- Jar File: Click the Browse button and select the location of the Vertica JDBC Jar file.
+- Jar File: Click Browse and select the location of the Vertica JDBC Jar file that you downloaded.

 - Click Add.

-In the Add Server Connection dialog box, select the Vertica driver from the drop-down list and specify the connection information for the database.
+In the Add Server Connection dialog box, select the Vertica driver from the drop-down list and specify the following connection information:

 - Click Test.